But creating a video blog can be time consuming, especially if you want it to look professional.

 You don’t have to always invest a lot of time in creating videos.
 Sometimes it will make sense to spend time editing films at your PC but other times you may be able to record, edit and upload all from your mobile.

 For example, you are out at a conference and you do video interviews.
 Socialcam is a great application for taking and editing videos.

 It’s a free video app which is available on iPhone and Android devices.

 When you record the video you can change the look of the background using Instagram type filters.
 You can add text to overlay on the video and you can add music to it.
-It’s a simple app to use but pretty cool!
+It’s a simple app to use to create a video blog, but it’s pretty cool!

 2. Use Camtasia or ScreenFlow for the best editing

-For more advanced video editing you should use Camtasia on the desktop or ScreenFlow on the Mac.
+When you start getting more serious about video blogging, you’ll probably want to do more advanced video editing .
+For this purpose, you can use Camtasia on the desktop or ScreenFlow on the Mac.
 Camtasia also works on a mac but doesn’t support the same features as the desktop version so you are better off with Screen flow.
 Both are relatively easy to use and provide a full range of features.